thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/Tutorial-Proposals/Audio-Series/Working with Sound Effects in Splashkit.md

 ---
-title: Tutorial Proposal: Working with Sound Effects in Splashkit
+title: Tutorial Proposal Working with Sound Effects in Splashkit
 ---

 ## Introduction